Find a Qualified Attorney Near You

 To apply for asylum, file an Application for Asylum and Withholding of Removal (Form I-589).
 You should file this form with the U.S. Citizenship and Immigration Services (USCIS) within one year of your arrival in the United States.
 If you fail to file your application within a year, you may not be eligible to apply for asylum.

-If you want to know where to file your application, it is crucial to stay updated and check the USCIS-589 page on where to apply.
+To know where to file your application, it is crucial to stay updated and check the USCIS-589 page on where to apply.
+You can also talk to an immigration attorney in your area for help with the application process.

 Step 3: Fingerprinting and Background Checks